Oncology

 We are working towards breakthroughs in the treatment of diseases such as endometrial cancer and ovarian cancer.

 Endometrial, or uterine, cancer is the sixth most common cancer in women worldwide, and incidence rates are expected to rise by almost 40% between 2020 and 2040.
-Our research focuses on developing innovative treatment options that target specific biomarkers associated with endometrial cancer.
-By understanding the genetic makeup of tumours, we can identify potential vulnerabilities and develop therapies that specifically address the underlying mechanisms of the disease.
+With around 19% of patients surviving five years in certain advanced settings, there is a critical need for new treatment options.
+Our research is focused on identifying specific biomarkers and generic vulnerabilities associated with endometrial cancer to develop therapies that address the underlying mechanisms of the disease.

 Ovarian cancer is the eighth most common cancer worldwide.
 Globally, more than 200,000 women die with the disease every year (GLOBOCAN 2022).
 Ovarian cancer is often diagnosed at a later stage, which leads to high occurrence rates and poorer outcomes.
-We are researching how poly (ADP-ribose) polymerase (PARP) inhibitors in combination with other therapeutics can help to optimise treatment outcomes for those newly diagnosed or living with advanced ovarian cancer.
+We are researching how certain approaches could help to optimise treatment outcomes for those newly diagnosed or living with advanced ovarian cancer, aiming to improve survival and quality of life.

 Continuing advances in immuno-oncology

-We are actively exploring the potential of investigational medicines in our pipeline to help the immune system recognise and kill cancer cells more effectively.
-We are conducting research to identify the right biomarkers and subpopulations that will enhance patient outcomes through combination therapies.
-We’re studying how combinations of different therapies can enhance anti-tumour activity utilising the CD226 axis that is expressed on the surface of T-cells and natural killer cells.
-We are also investigating the potential of precision medicine-based technology to match the right medicine to the right patient, further improving patient outcomes and quality of life.
+We are actively exploring the potential of investigational medicines designed to help the immune system recognise and kill cancer cells more effectively.
+Our research focuses on identifying the right biomarkers and patient subpopulations to help improve outcomes.
+We are also investigating the potential of precision medicine-based technology, with the aim to deliver treatments that match each patient’s needs, improving outcomes and enhancing quality of life.